 What is Laminated Glass?

-Laminated glass is the only glass to provide durability, high-performance and multi-functional benefits while at the same time preserving the
+Laminated glass is the only glass to provide durability, high-performance and multi-functional benefits while at the same time preserving the aesthetic appearance of the glass.
+Laminated glass furnishes solutions to many architectural design problems and offers increased protection from the effects of disasters such as hurricane, earthquake and bomb blast.
+Benefits of laminated glass include:

 Safety